What is the SLP Model?

 ACTION PLAN CREATION

 Students implement the action they have designed.
 This may involve several activities over a period of time, or a one-day culminating event.
-If their solution requires approval, the Execution phase will include the creation and delivery of a formal advocacy presentation.
+If their solution requires approval, this phase will include the creation and delivery of a formal advocacy presentation.

 Critical reflection takes place throughout the process as students investigate the root causes of social problems and the possible courses of action for solving these problems.
 After the execution of a project, it’s important for students to also evaluate the personal impact of the experience.
 Students are encouraged to consider what they learned about themselves and what skills they developed.
 How can they use these new skills going forward?
 Do they feel a responsibility to take a leadership role?
 Do they feel more optimistic about their ability to solve problems in their schools and neighborhoods?
 Do they have a better understanding of the possible avenues of change?